Understanding the accounting treatment for R&D tax credits

 Since the introduction of HMRC’s merged R&D tax credit scheme, the scope of accounting treatments has broadened.
 So in our mission to simplify the relief, we’re revisiting the process of accounting treatments, ensuring you have the right information to maintain your impeccable accounting standards.

-Accounting Treatments for R&D Tax Relief
+Accounting treatments for R&D tax relief

 When accounting for R&D tax relief, the goal is to accurately reflect the tax credit benefit in your financial statements.
 This involves deciding whether the relief should: